kwinter745321/ESP32LVGL/Videos/video55/README.md

 # Topic

 This is video 55 on setting up MicroPython setting up LVGL on an ESP32-S3 Octal (8MB PSRAM) USB Board.
 We demonstrate two GUI code examples.
 We discuss the hardware and wiring.
 We mount the ESP32-S3-DevKitC-1 USB board on a Base and the ILI9341 display on a breadboard.
+The firmware used is the standard MicroPython and LVGL software; built in May 2025.

 In this video,
  - Demonstrate our slider and button examples